EsotericEnderman/block-warriors-plugin/README.md

 # Block Warriors Plugin

-> A collection of fun minigames.
+> A collection of fun Minecraft minigames.